Our goal is to allow patients to focus solely on recovery and not the financial stress brought on during this very difficult battle.

 Not in the Lowcountry of SC?
 Visit SOS Midlands to donate, get more information or apply for assistance.

-In the fall of 2004, the cancer returned and again SOS became an effort to Save Our Suzy.
-Events were held in Columbia and Charleston (Suzy’s second home) raising money to help fight the battle.
-In less than one year cancer would claim Suzy’s life, but not her spirit.
+Sadly, in the fall of 2004, cancer returned, and SOS focused again on saving Suzy.
+Events were held in Columbia and Charleston (Suzy’s second home) to help her fight the second round.
+The outpouring of support was beautiful, but the grip of cancer was too strong and claimed Suzy's life less than one year later.

 While the void of Suzy will never be filled, her legacy and spirit live on through SOS.
 Save Our Suzy is now Share Our Suzy, focusing on honoring her strength, resiliency, and desire to help others in need.
 Suzy put others before herself, and SOS is committed to keeping her spirit alive through every donation and every act of kindness to those we serve.

 We have no staff and virtually no overhead.